Skip to content

 Time Unit

-RegisterRegisters, counters, combinational circuits, small sequential circuitMSIWords10-9 to 10-9 sec
+RegisterRegisters, counters, combinational circuits, and small sequential circuitsMSIWords10-9 to 10-9 sec

-However, the above table shows various design level abstractions but the boundaries between the levels are far from clear-cut and it is common to encounter description that mix components from more than one level.
+However, the above table shows various design-level abstractions, but the boundaries between the levels are far from clear-cut, and it is common to encounter descriptions that mix components from more than one level.

 Computer System Architecture engineering subjects Computer System Architecture